-What is the best time to post on Instagram 2020?
+What is the best time to post on Instagram in 2020?

-You work hard to consistently come up with creative, imaginative post ideas for Instagram.
+You work hard to consistently come up with creative, imaginative posts for Instagram.
+You want as many people to see them as possible.

 As daily routines changed, people’s lives went online and social media became the key way for friends to communicate with each other, and for brands to communicate with their customers.